Amplifier

 # First-time wizard (auto-detects missing config) amplifier init # Ask a question amplifier run "Explain async/await in Python" # Start chat mode amplifier

-Step 4: Add collections (optional, highly recommended)
+Step 4: Add bundles (optional)

 First time?
 Quick setup wizard: